comphilano/ds_final/README.md

 _keyword_: keyword

-_categoryids_: in this specific case (shoppe), some keywords have specific category, you can go to shoppe, search with your keyword, choose the category, and look on the URL bar:
+_categoryids_: in this specific case (shoppe), some keywords have specific category, you can go to shopee, search with your keyword, choose the category, and look on the URL bar:
 It will show something like this:

 https://shopee.vn/search?facet=2829&keyword=thoi%20trang%20nam&noCorrection=true&page=0